ysgiraldo/ysgiraldo/README.md

 ## About me

-- 👨‍💼 I am currently working for Bancolombia as a SSR Data/Software Engineer.
+- 👨‍💼 I am currently working for Bancolombia as a SSR Software Engineer.

 - 🎓 I am Economist from Universidad de Medellin and I've finished my specialization in Analytics at Universidad Nacional.

-- 📚 Focusing mainly on Back-end development, but I also have skills in Front-end, DevOps, Data Analysis, IA.
+- 📚 Focusing mainly on Fullstack development, but I also have skills as a Data Engineer, DevOps.

-- 👨‍💻 I am an enthusiast and junior researcher in Quantum Computing.

-- 🌎 Currently living in Medellín, Colombia.
+- 🌎 Medellín, Colombia.

 ## Languages and Tools